intersystems/quickstarts-python/README.md

     If you are using InterSystems Labs, the sample stock data is already loaded.
 You can skip to the next step.
 3. Clone the repo and open it in your IDE.
 Notes that all codes and supported materials are in **Solutions** folder
-4. In `connections.config` file, modify the host and password to be the correct values for your InterSystems IRIS instance.
+4. In `connection.config` file, modify the host and password to be the correct values for your InterSystems IRIS instance.
 Although port and username are most likely the defaults, you should verify those values are corrects.

 ## Connect to InterSystems via PyODBC